 Results: Representative Results for Crosslinked and Single Microtubules by TIRF Microscopy

-After performing the fluorescence labelling of bundles and single microtubules, fluorescence images were obtained [1].
-Single microtubules revealed fluorescence signal in the 647-nanometre channel, whereas microtubules were identified as pre-formed bundles with fluorescence signals in both channels [2].
+After immobilizing microtubule seeds and generating bundles, fluorescence images were obtained [1].
+Single microtubules were identified by fluorescence signal in the 647-nanometer channel, whereas microtubules were identified as pre-formed bundles when they displayed fluorescence signals in both channels [2].

 LAB MEDIA: FIGURE 4.